radiantlogic-v8/documentation-new/documentation/context-builder-guide/schema-manager.md

 Figure 3.18: Example Relationships in a Database Schema

 Once the recursive relationship is described in the schema file, a hierarchical virtual directory view can be created.
-For details on how to build virtual views, please see [Chapter 4](04-view-designer.md).
+For details on how to build virtual views, please see [View Designer](view-designer).

 >[!note]
 >If you do not know the depth of recursion, there is a way to build a virtual view without first defining the recursive relationships in the Schema Manager.
 For detailed steps, please see the article titled Building a Hierarchical Virtual View Based on Recursive Relationships in a Database in the RadiantOne Knowledge Base at: https://support.radiantlogic.com